Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps of finite uniton number

 \begin{remark} We can describe the extended solutions $\Phi$ in the last two examples in terms of the construction in \cite{burstall-guest} as follows.
 For Example \ref{ex:s2-cont}, let $D$ be the discrete set where \eqref{basis-Ws2} fails to be a basis.
-Let $A:M \setminus D \to \Lambda^+_{\alg} \U{n}^c$ be given by the matrix with columns \eqref{basis-Ws2}.
-Let $\xi_i$ denote the dual of the simple root $\alpha_i$ \ $(i=1,2)$.
+Let $A:M \setminus D \to \Lambda^+_{\alg} \U{n}^{\cc}$ be given by the matrix with columns \eqref{basis-Ws2}.
+Let $\{\xi_1,\xi_2\}$ be dual to the simple roots $\{\alpha_1,\alpha_2\}$ (see below).
 Then $\Phi$ is given by multiplying $A$ by the closed geodesic $\gamma_{\xi_1}: \lambda = \eu^{\ii t} \mapsto \exp(t\xi_1)$ and performing an Iwasawa deomposition.
 A similar description holds for Example \ref{ex:s=2}, this time setting $A$ equal to the matrix with columns \eqref{basis-Ws3} and multiplying it by the geodesic $\gamma_{\xi_1+\xi_2}$. \end{remark}